JITOnline/web-ble-epaper-updater/README.md

 ## DietPi / Raspberry Pi Deployment (Recommended)

-Due to the limited resources of a Raspberry Pi Zero W (512 MB RAM, single-core ARMv6), running natively on **DietPi** via a `systemd` service is the recommended approach.
+I am running this project on a Raspberry Pi Zero W (512 MB RAM, single-core ARMv6).
+Due to the limited resources, running natively on **DietPi** via a `systemd` service is the recommended approach.
 Docker works but adds meaningful overhead on this hardware.

 ### 1. System Preparation